Democratic Presidential Debates Could Reignite Warren-Biden Bankruptcy Fight

 MOYERS: And Mrs. Clinton was one of them as senator.

-WARREN: She has taken money from the groups and more to the point, she worries about them as a constituency.
+WARREN: She has taken money from the groups, and more to the point, she worries about them as a constituency.

 For her part, Clinton argued that she was able to support the bill because it, at that point, included better protections for women seeking child support and alimony.